Recited by the music ensemble in Gurudev Siddha Peeth.

 Please do not copy, record, or distribute.

-What I love about gayatri mantras is that they are mantras—“sacred syllables with the power to purify, protect, and transform the one who repeats them”1—and also prayers.
+Gayatri mantras are “sacred syllables with the power to purify, protect, and transform the one who repeats them”1.
+They are also prayers.
 In fact, many mantras can be understood as prayers, as a means of communicating with the Divine.
 What is powerful about the practice of mantra recitation on the Siddha Yoga path is that we strive to recognize the Divine to whom we are praying as the very essence of who we are, our very own Self.
 The potency of a mantra empowered by the grace of the Guru is inherent in the syllables and can be unlocked when the syllables are vocalized with intention.
 When you sing a gayatri mantra in the traditional Vedic melody or gayatri meter, the sound vibrations move through your physical body and into the surrounding space, invoking the energy of the deity honored by the verse.

 On the Siddha Yoga path, we regularly offer gratitude to Mother Earth for her gracious abundance and generosity by venerating the divine Shakti that pervades the entire universe.
 Some of the ways we, as seekers, can honor Mother Earth is by respecting our natural surroundings; by incorporating practices that care for nature, plants, and the land into our daily lives; by committing to preserving Mother Earth; and by offering prayers of protection and peace for all beings.
 When we recite the Bhumi Gayatri mantra, we are invoking the presence of Bhumi Devi and are, therefore, able to offer our loving prayers directly to the supreme Goddess.
 In this way, we can experience a connection with our planet and with all forms of life that exist upon it.